iterative/katacoda-scenarios/tracking-data-versions/step2.md

    `dvc checkout`{{execute}}

-5. If you wish, try yourself to get the previous version of `file.txt`, and then back to the last version.
+5. If you wish, try yourself to get the previous version of `file.txt`, and then go back to the last version.

 6. In a small git repo it may not be so difficult to go back to a certain version by counting the commits, or by using commit